Rio de Janeiro may well be the most famous city in Brazil—and maybe even in all of South America. Find here the best things to do in Rio de Janeiro.

 The origins of Escadaria Selarón (known in English as “Selaron Steps”) really are something else!

-Sick of the run-down and decrepit-looking steps that ran alongside his house in the Lapa/Santa Teresa neighbourhoods of Rio de Janeiro, in the early 1990s Chilean artist Jorge Selarón decided to do something about it.
+Sick of the run-down and decrepit-looking steps that ran alongside his house in the Lapa/Santa Teresa neighborhoods of Rio de Janeiro, in the early 1990s, Chilean artist Jorge Selarón decided to do something about it.

-He began to cover the 215 steps with bits of colourful tile.
+He began to cover the 215 steps with bits of colorful tile.

 These days the steps are covered in more than 2000 tiles from at least 60 countries.

-Jorge Selarón would never declare his work completed and was forever making new additions or repairing old broken tiles.
-This was, until his tragic death in 2013 when he was found dead on the very staircase he’d laboured over for so many years.
+Jorge Selarón would never declare his work completed and forever made new additions or repaired old broken tiles.
+This was until his tragic death in 2013 when he was found dead on the very staircase he’d labored over for so many years.

-With so many things to do in Rio de Janeiro, Escadaria Selarón is often overlooked in favour of the more adventurous or beachy things.
+With so many things to do in Rio de Janeiro, Escadaria Selarón is often overlooked for the more adventurous or beachy things.

 It’s so great that even Snoop Dogg is a fan, featuring it in his music video for Beautiful.

-The Escadaria Selarón can be visited as part of an organised tour in Rio or alone.
+The Escadaria Selarón can be visited as part of an organized tour in Rio or alone.